 Will we still need to pay for health care coverage for the fall semester?

 Massachusetts law requires that any full-time or part-time student enrolled in an institution of higher learning in Massachusetts participate in a qualifying student health insurance program or in a health plan of comparable coverage, even if they are learning remotely.
 All Harvard students are automatically enrolled in the Harvard University Student Health Program and charges are applied to the student account.
 The Student Health Insurance Plan provides a critical safety net to ensure that all students, regardless of location, have access to quality and affordable healthcare.
 The student will need to decide by the deadline whether to keep or waive the Student Health Insurance Plan with comparable coverage.

 Please see the rates for AY 2021-22 on the HUSHP rates and plans page.

 For the Spring 2022 semester, the deadline to waive student health insurance coverage is January 31, 2022.
 The late waiver deadline is March 31.
 For information about the waiver application and fees, please see the University waiver eligibility and application page

 Coverage for the spring 2022 term will begin on February 1st.

 Yes, Counseling and Mental Health Services (CAMHS) are available.
 Please see this Message from CAMHS Chief Barbara Lewis, MD.

-Students arriving on campus for Fall 2021 are strongly encouraged to upload their required immunization records to the HUHS Patient Portal as soon as possible.
+Students arriving on campus for Spring 2022 are strongly encouraged to upload their required immunization records to the HUHS Patient Portal as soon as possible.
 Non-submission and/or missing required immunizations will place a hold on your account and you will not be able to fully register for classes.

 For details and updates, as well as information about flu vaccinations, please refer to HUHS Immunization Compliance Information.